cdapio/cdap/docs/developer-guide/source/operations.rst

 	  }
 	}

-An example of user-defined metrics is in the :doc:`PageViewAnalytics example <example/PageViewAnalytics>`.
+An example of user-defined metrics is in the :doc:`PageViewAnalytics example </examples/PageViewAnalytics/index>`.

-For details on available system metrics, see the :doc:`Metrics section </rest#metrics>` in the :doc:`Continuuity Reactor HTTP REST API Guide </rest>`.
+For details on available system metrics, see the `Metrics section <rest.html#metrics>`__ in the :doc:`Continuuity Reactor HTTP REST API Guide </rest>`.

 Using Metrics Explorer